 “It is my business when it concerns my son!” she spat back, nose scrunching up in disgust.

 “Whatever you say, but I’m not talking about this with you.”
 Lizbeth started walking away but Cordelia grabbed her arm, making her turn back.

-Breath… Don’t let her get to you.
+Breathe… Don’t let her get to you.

 “You can’t do this!” the woman shouted.
-She loved drama.